hunterlong/AuthorizeCIM/README.md

 // outputs true or false
 ```

-#### Create a transaction that will be charged on customers billing profile
+#### Create a Transaction that will be charged on Customers Billing Profile
 ```go
 item := LineItem{
                   ItemID: "S0897",